‘The Bachelorette’ Was Paid Big Bucks For Episode Filmed In Virginia, But Fans Aren’t Buying It

 It didn’t help that the pitch for Virginia was pretty blatant, including a four-minute spiel by Ralph Northam, the sitting governor of the Commonwealth of Virginia, on why his state is the place to fall in love.

 Kufrin’s Virginia based dates included an “unhappy hour” with her suitor Jason at the Edgar Allan Poe Museum, which included a visit to the legendary writer’s mother’s grave.
 Whitewater rafting was scrapped due to the weather.
 A later group date included a debate which featured a showdown between doomed suitors Chris and Lincoln.
 In a clearly fed interview line, Bachelorette contestant Leo Dottavio even had the nerve to say, “Just like Virginia birthed the nation, I hope that it births a relationship that really lasts with Becca.”
+Ugh.

 In her recap for Us Weekly, former Bachelorette star Rachel Lindsay acknowledged that this episode of the show could have been dubbed “Virginia is for haters,” but she defended the locale.